eugkik/Project1/Final_Summary.md

 ### Chart 2: Winter Olympics: Average Gold% vs. Latitude for Northern Hemisphere

 #### Observations
-1. Relative to Summer, countries are on much higher latitudes, with all byt one above 30 degrees.
+1. Relative to Summer, countries are on much higher latitudes, with all but one above 30 degrees.
 2. Relative to Summer, a much more balanced spread, with a majority of countries falling between 5 and 15 %.
 3. With an r value of 0.267, the correlation of Average Gold % to Latitude is stronger than summer, but still relatively weak.